finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<WorkspaceApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<WorkspaceApi>();
-            var visibility = "shared";  // string | The visibility for the containing workspace.
-Must be `shared` or `personal`; case is important. var workspaceName = "workspaceName_example";  // string | The item's workspace name. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve workspace items.
+            var visibility = "shared";  // string | The visibility for the containing workspace; case is important.
+Available values: shared, personal. var workspaceName = "workspaceName_example";  // string | The item's workspace name. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve workspace items.
 Defaults to 'latest' if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing workspaces items from a previous call to list workspaces items.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional)